-Officials from the Department of Health and Senior Services (DHSS) state the required curriculum of the nurse aide training program is provided by CFR 483.152.
+Officials from the DHSS state the required curriculum of the nurse aide training program is provided by CFR 483.152.
 DHSS is required to maintain the nurse aid registry and assessments of nurse aide training and competency evaluation programs.

 This bill adds locations where a nurse aide training program can be placed (veteran's home or hospital).
 If these facilities establish training programs, the newly certified nurse aides will be added to the registry.
 These programs will increase the number of newly certified nurse aides who will be added to the registry.
 Since the Division of Regulation and Licensure (DRL) already maintains the certified nurse aide registry, passage of this proposal will not increase the workload of the staff in DRL, Therefore, DHSS assumes the proposal will have no fiscal impact.